Toggle: English / Spanish

 Tics most often occur in children, but may last into adulthood.
-Tics occur three to four times as often in boys as girls.
-Tics may affect as many as one-fourth of all children at some time.
+Tics occur 3 to 4 times as often in boys as girls.
+Tics may affect as many as one quarter of all children at some time.

 The cause of tics is unknown, but stress appears to make tics worse.